 - Understand the cultural and ethical implications of technology

-Apart from completing challenge-based individual work, students will be grouped into teams of 3-4 (1-2 technical and 2 non-technical) to work on opportunity areas of interest.
+Apart from completing challenge-based individual work, students will be grouped into teams of 6-9 (2-3 technical, 2-3 entrepreneurship and 2-3 storytelling) to work on opportunity areas of interest.
 There will be opportunities to do peer teaching, showcase your products and be a part of overseas validation trips as well.
-Please complete the form at the end of this page to sign yourself up for Semester 2.
+Please complete the form at the end of this page to sign yourself up.

 How Past NUS Students Would Describe DIEM to a Friend